cknd/stackprinter/README.md

 ```
 I rarely use this locally instead of a real debugger, but it helps me sleep when my code runs somewhere where the only debug tool is a log file (though it's not a fully-grown [error monitoring system](https://sentry.io/welcome/)).

-By default, it tries to be somewhat polite about screen space (showing only a handful of source lines & the function header, and only the variables _in those lines_, and only (?)
-500 characters per variable).
-You can [configure](https://github.com/cknd/stackprinter/blob/master/stackprinter/__init__.py#L28-L137) exactly how verbose things should be.
+By default, it tries to be somewhat polite about screen space, showing only a few source lines & the function header, and only the variables _that appear in those lines_, and using only (?)
+500 characters per variable.
+You can [configure](https://github.com/cknd/stackprinter/blob/master/stackprinter/__init__.py#L28-L149) exactly how verbose things should be.

 It outputs plain text normally, which is good for log files.
 There's also a color mode for some reason 🌈, with a few different color schemes for light and dark backgrounds.
 (The colors [track different variables](https://medium.com/@brianwill/making-semantic-highlighting-useful-9aeac92411df) instead of the language syntax.)